Shhh! (film)

 Shhh! is a 1993 Indian Kannada-language horror thriller film written and directed by Upendra.
 It stars Kumar Govind, Kashinath and Suresh Heblikar, with N.B.
-Jayaprakash, Baby Rashmi, Megha and others in support roles.
+Jayaprakash, Shankar Bhatt, Bank Janardhan, Goturi, Mimicri Dayanand, Baby Rashmi, Megha and others in support roles.
 The film also stars Kashinath and introduced Kumar Govind as mainstream hero.
 It has a cameo by Upendra as a wannabe actor in police costume.
 This film went on to be a major commercial success.
 It created a new trend of thriller movies in Kannada cinema.
 It was also the debut movie of Sadhu Kokila as an actor and music director.